Skip to main content

 Ishaan Dev shook his head and wrote down.
 “Use the seal and send an official letter enquiring into Kumar Viraj’s health and their situation on my behalf.
 Omit my health issues.”

 “I can’t use your seal.”
 Priyambada shook her head firmly again.
 “You write to him when you are better.
 I will ask Smriti.”
 She handed the key back to his palm as her fingers touched his.
 She frowned and promptly felt his forehead, worried.
-Her soft cold hands felt like a soothing balm on his forehead as he almost closed his eyes.
+Her soft, cold hands felt like a soothing balm on his forehead as he almost closed his eyes.

 “Good lord.”
 Priyambada sighed.
 “Mallal.”
 The man walked up to her.
 “Call the Physician.
 He feels warm again.
 His health is relapsing.”
 He nodded and left.
 Priyambada looked visibly stirred as she instructed the maids to fill the bowl with cold water.
 She checked the medicines again.
-Ishaan Dev observed the frown not leaving her face.
+Ishaan Dev observed the frown on her face.

 “I am fine.”
 He managed.